AndrewJBateman/ionic-angular-news-app/README.md

 * [Ionic colour generator](https://ionicframework.com/docs/theming/color-generator) used to create color palette.

-### Pages
+### Nav/Pages

-* **Menu side-bar:** news, categories, favorites, search, about, change language, dark theme toggle.
+* **Nav side-bar:** news, categories, favorites, search, about, change language, dark theme toggle.

 * **News page** shows world headlines using an ion-card list.
-Card is only shown if it has an image - to avoid having news items with empty spaces.
+Uses *ngIf to only show card if it has an image - to avoid having news items with empty spaces (API data is not perfect).
 Shows time as '... ago'.

 * **News-detail page** shows the selected news item in more detail with links to favourites.
 Title has news source end text removed using a custom Angular pipe as I show this information in the top toolbar.
 Uses another custom pipe to shows time as '... ago'.
 Includes working footer buttons for 'More info', which opens news source in a separate window and 'Favourite' which adds the article to a stored news array.
 Array symbol at end of article content string replaced with text using split and concat.
 Has social media share buttons.